AgniusBartninkas/power-automate-desktop-framework/src/flows/excel-closer/README.md

 1. Create the following input and output variables (use the same names for "Variable name" and "External name" fields to avoid unneccessary confusion):
     1. Input:
-        1. Input_FilePath (Data type - Text; Mark as sensitive - False; Mark as optional - True)
+        1. Input_ExcelInstance (Data type - Instance; Data subtype - Excel; Mark as sensitive - False; Mark as optional - True)

             ![View of the parameters for the 'Input_ExcelInstance' input variable in PAD](./assets/input-excel-instance-variable-parameters.png)